 “Greet Prisca and Aquila, and the household of Onesiphorus” (2 Timothy 4:19).

-Priscilla and Aquila (husband and wife) worked closely with Paul on many of his evangelistic journeys.
+Priscilla and Aquila (husband and wife) worked closely with Paul on his evangelistic journeys.

-2. Paul greeted both Priscilla and Aquila because they dedicated themselves to the preaching of the Gospel with others (Acts 8:4).
+- Paul greeted Priscilla and Aquila because they dedicated themselves to preaching the Gospel to others (Acts 8:4).

-4. He looked after Paul’s needs as Paul continued to preach the Gospel to the lost.
+- He looked after Paul’s needs as he continued preaching the Gospel to the lost.

 “Erastus remained at Corinth, and I left Trophimus, who was ill, at Miletus.”
 (2 Timothy 4:20)